Open Space Is an Individual Community Decision

 Determining Open Space Policy

 Maybe some parents and grandparents want to raise children who know what nature is and appreciate the healing properties of a good walk in the woods.
-Or year in the woods.

 But have the conversation; it's worth doing.
 You'll discover whether people feel cramped, or whether activity is dispersed into too many different locations already.
 You'll learn if people want to be outdoors or to tame the outdoors.
+You may be surprised to learn how willing your community is to allow some park land to be transitioned away from unused lawn back to the native ecosystem in your area.

 And we hope you'll learn how a greenbelt of open space around your metropolitan area could help separate the city from the countryside.
 The latter has been regarded throughout history as a most admirable goal.